octaviotron/panda3D/3dWords/README.md

 # 3dWords

-Script to automate creation of 3D words for Panda3d Engine
+Script to automate creation of 3D words for Panda3d Engine.

+It uses Blender to make the model (text-mesh-extrude-bevel-add material), export it to a temp DAE file, then make DAE to EGG and EGG to BAM conversion.

 ## Usage: